 Cancer treatments and gynecologic surgery can cause vaginal changes that make sex painful.
 Intimate training self care can help you recover your sexual wellness and find a satisfying new normal.

-Breast cancer hormonal therapy: Hormonal therapy for breast cancer are medications that block estrogen receptors in breast and other tissues.
+Breast cancer hormonal therapy: Hormonal therapy for breast cancer are medications that supress hormone receptors for the naturally occurring hormones estrogen or progesterone.

-The most common hormone therapy drugs used in breast cancer treatments are: selective estrogen receptor modulators (Tamoxifen and others), aromatase inhibitors (Letrozole, Anastrozole, Exemestane) and hormone production suppressors Goserelin (Zoladex), Leuprorelin (Prostap), Fulvestrant (Faslodex) among others.
-These drugs dramatically lower estrogen levels in vaginal tissue causing dryness, loss of elasticity, shortening and narrowing of the vagina.
-These side effects can cause vaginal discomfort, painful sex and pH imbalance.
+The most common hormone therapy drugs used in breast cancer treatments are: selective estrogen receptor modulators (SERMs) - including Tamoxifen, Toremefene, Fulvestrant; aromatase inhibitors - including Anastrozole, Exemestane, Fulvestrant; and hormone production suppressors, such as Gosorelin.
+These hormonal therapies dramatically lower estrogen levels in vaginal tissue causing dryness, loss of elasticity, shortening and narrowing of the vagina and pH imbalance - negatively impacting sexual wellness.

 Radiotherapy vaginal adhesions (cervical/anal cancer): After cancer radiation treatments to the pelvic area (cervical cancer, anal cancer) scar tissue begins to form in the vagina and the tissue becomes less elastic and dry.
 There may be shortening or narrowing of the vagina and decreased blood flow to the area.
 Scarring of the vaginal tissue results in adhesions, or areas where scar tissue forms.
 This can make vaginal exams difficult and sex painful.